 It was Brent’s idea to make bear footprints in the icing (“snow”) which I thought was a clever and creative idea!

 We saw a hula-hoop photo display idea on Pinterest that we really liked so we decided to make our own to fit our lumberjack themed 1st birthday party by spray painting a hula-hoop black, adding some strips of red and black wide plaid ribbon, hot glueing some mini wood slices in assorted sizes (both ordered from Amazon) and greenery on it and taping photos to the ribbon.
 I think it turned out so cute.
 It was super cheap and easy to make!
 We will create a separate post coming up with a quick step by step tutorial of how we made it.

 We loved displaying the photos to show how much Connor has changed throughout his first year.
 This was a big hit with the family and all the grandparents wanted to take the display home with them.
-We ordered the square prints from Parabo Press.
-The cool thing is you can get a free set of 4″ Square Prints, which is what we did, you just have to pay for shipping.
-Shipping is a little on the high side but they were delivered really fast.

 *This post contains a few affiliate links.
 You can read our disclosure policy here.